matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ## Abstract Factory

-- Reflection : is a way to invoke methods of objects on the fly (at run-time)
+- Reflection: is a way to invoke methods of objects on the fly (at run-time)
-- Reflection is slow and complicated
+- Reflection is slow and complicated:
     - A method call via reflection may take 10 x longer than usual
 - The implementation details of how an object of database type is instantiated in Abstract Factory, is completely hidden and decoupled from the user